blockonaut/Testnets/Celestia/Bonus_Tasks/Tooling/readme.md

 There are two bashscript variants available.
 The first one (AutoInstall.sh) is a oneclick solution.

-## One-click automated installation of celestia-appd (fullnode), bridge and dependencies:
+## One-click automated installation of celestia-appd (fullnode), celestia bridge and dependencies:

 In the script itself the necessary variables are defined at the beginning.
 These can be adapted as desired.
 All variables are explained by comment.